- I'm seeing labels on some DPReview content that I haven't seen before. What do they mean?

 - Can a sponsor pay more for more positive coverage?

 If you see a video or article labeled 'Supported by ...' or 'In partnership with ...' this denotes DPReview editorial content which has been created with the support of a manufacturer or other third-party.
-This means that the content was commissioned by the sponsor in conversations with our marketing team, and the sponsor paid for it to be produced, but the DPReview editorial team produced and edited the content, and had final veto.
+This means that the content was commissioned by the sponsor in conversations with our marketing team, and the sponsor paid for it to be produced, but the DPReview editorial team produced and edited the content.
+This content may be published alongside manufacturer/sponsor-created creative assets (i.e., we might create a written Q&A to accompany a manufacturer-created promotional video).

-The normal adverts that you see on DPReview are created and supplied by third-parties with no involvement by DPReview (beyond a final veto on anything which we would consider offensive or inappropriate for our site).
-In the case of sponsored articles and videos, they are produced by our editorial team with the aim of creating valuable, entertaining content that we would not otherwise be able to create due to resource constraints.
+The traditional adverts that you see on DPReview are created and supplied by third-parties with no involvement by DPReview (beyond a final veto on anything which we would consider offensive or inappropriate for our site).
+They are displayed in fixed areas on our site, and are hosted remotely.
+By contrast, most (but not all) sponsored articles and videos are created by our editorial team.

 Because both our readers and our sponsors are asking for more types of content including educational and video content on DPReview.
 Compared to traditional articles, videos especially are expensive and time-consuming to produce, so they require much greater investment in order for us to create them.